joinnextblock/protocol-attn/README.md

 - Specify preferred languages using language tags
 - Exclude languages you don't understand

-The PROMO Protocol's flexible tagging system allows PROMOTION VIEWERS to create highly specific content preferences, ensuring they only see promotions that align with their interests and comfort levels.
+The PROMO Protocol's flexible tagging system allows PROMOTION Viewers to create highly specific content preferences, ensuring they only see promotions that align with their interests and comfort levels.

 ## How do PROMOTION VIEWER block lists work?

-Block lists give PROMOTION VIEWERS precise control over what content they never want to see.
+Block lists give PROMOTION Viewers precise control over what content they never want to see.
 These are implemented through NIP-51 lists (kind:30003) referenced in ATTENTION events:

 ### Block List Types